JulSarmiento/NARC-project/README.md

 1. Clone the repository.
 2. Install project dependencies: `npm install`.
-3. Configure Firebase credentials.
-4. Deploy the functions to Firebase: `firebase deploy --only functions`.
+3. Deploy to Firebase: `firebase deploy --only functions` or `firebase deploy`

-### Deployment with GitHub Actions and Firebase Functions
+### Deployment with GitHub Actions and Firebase Functions (no runners aviailables)

 1. Clone the repository.
 2. Create a Firebase project and obtain the credentials.
-3. Configure the environment variables in GitHub Actions with the Firebase credentials.
+3. Configure the environment variables in GitHub Actions with the Firebase credentials in GitHub Secrets.
-4. Make the necessary changes in the GitHub Actions configuration file.
-5. Commit and push to your GitHub repository.
+4. Commit and push to your GitHub repository.
-6. GitHub Actions will automate the deployment of the functions to Firebase.
+5. GitHub Actions will automate the deployment of the functions to Firebase.

 ## Authors